WHP-TV: Newport Television and Sinclair ownership

 On April 20, 2007, Clear Channel entered into an agreement to sell its entire television station group to Providence Equity Partners' Newport Television.
 On July 19, 2012, Newport Television sold WHP-TV and five other stations to the Sinclair Broadcast Group as part of a group deal to sell 22 of its 27 stations to Sinclair, Nexstar Broadcasting Group and Cox Media Group.
 The LMA with WLYH-TV was included in the Newport–Sinclair deal despite Nexstar owning the license to the latter station.
 The group deal with Sinclair was completed on December 3, 2012.
-WHP-TV thus became the only Sinclair-owned station, and one of a handful in the United States, to utilize a historic three-letter call sign.
+WHP-TV thus became the first Sinclair-owned station, and one of a handful in the United States, to use a historic three-letter call sign.

 On July 29, 2013, Allbritton Communications announced that it would sell its seven television stations, including WHTM-TV, to Sinclair.
 As part of the deal, Sinclair was planning to sell the license assets of WHP-TV to Deerfield Media, but would continue to operate the station through shared services and joint sales agreements.
 This is due to FCC duopoly regulations that not only disallow common ownership of two of the four highest-rated stations in a single market, but also require a market to be left with eight unique owners after a duopoly is formed.
 In this case, the Harrisburg–Lancaster–York market, despite being the 43rd-largest market at the time the purchase was announced, has only six full-power stations, which are too few to permit a legal duopoly.
 In addition, WHTM and WHP are respectively the second and third highest-rated stations in the market.